Channel Models

 - seed:

 The seed used by the random functions in the channel model.
 Setting this to a fixed value ensures that the channel model generates repeatable results.
-The default value is
+The default value is None, indicating that this channel model uses the NeoRadium’s global random number generator.

 The maximum Doppler shift in Hertz.
 The default value is 40 Hertz, which corresponds to a speed of approximately 10 kilometers per hour.
 A value of zero makes the channel model static.
 For trajectory-based channel models, this value is automatically assigned based on the maximum trajectory speed.